alphagov/govuk-import-export-prototype/answer/apply-simplified-declaration-procedure-sdp-imports-exports.markdown

 If you make import or export declarations regularly, the Simplified Declaration Procedure (SDP):

-- lets you make simplified declarations so you can move your goods faster
+- lets you to enter goods to a customs procedure without making a full customs declaration
+- means you don’t need to make a supplementary declaration when entering goods into a customs warehouse
 - makes it cheaper to [delay paying duty](/delay-paying-customs-duty-when-you-import-goods.html) on your goods

 {% endcontentfor %}